jeffblankenburg/31-days-of-vibe-coding/outlines/week1.md

 ## Day 2 – The AI Coding Landscape: Claude, ChatGPT, Gemini, and Copilot

 **Abstract:**
-A side-by-side comparison of today’s leading AI coding partners.
-We’ll give each the same challenge, examine the results, and talk about how instrumentation and observability reveal the truth behind “smart” code.
+A side-by-side comparison of today's leading AI coding partners.
+I'll give each the same challenge, examine the results, and talk about how instrumentation and observability reveal the truth behind "smart" code.

 ### Outline
 1. **Setup** – Explain the test scenario (e.g., small API build).